 In 2014, 53 percent of Alaska voters approved the creation of an adult-use commercial cannabis program via Measure 2, allowing for the first time the creation of a legal retail cannabis access system for patients and adult-use consumers.
 Final adult-use program regulations were issued in 2016 with the first legal Alaska cannabis retail facility opening in November of that year.

 Enrollment in Alaska’s program has been steadily declining since its peak in 2015 when the program had 1773 patients.
 As of the writing of this report, 404 patients remain registered as medical cannabis patients in Alaska.
-This representation is indicative of a steady drop since cannabis became legal for all adults in 2015 and the most severe case of that trend.7 While Alaska maintains laws permitting local governments to ban commercial cannabis activity over ASA’s strong objections, many local governments in the state have authorized cannabis businesses to operate within their jurisdictions.
+This representation is indicative of a steady drop since cannabis became legal for all adults in 2015 and the most severe case of that trend.
+While Alaska maintains laws permitting local governments to ban commercial cannabis activity over ASA’s strong objections, many local governments in the state have authorized cannabis businesses to operate within their jurisdictions.

 The most significant changes to Alaska’s program during this period authorized consumers to consume cannabis on-site at the place of purchase in 2019, and the promulgation of new sampling and testing regulations issued in 2018.
 On-site consumption can be helpful for patients who live in subsidized housing or are otherwise prevented from consuming their medicine on the property where they reside, and robust sampling and testing requirements are critical to ensuring consumer safety and product quality.
 Alaska also certified some technical changes to ownership regulations in 2018.
-It should be noted that Alaska's onsite consumption program is subject to local government approval.